 Otherwise, there’s no glaring reason or excuse.
 The ACC certainly isn’t bereft of talent – only the SEC has produced more NFL draft choices of late.

-Mike London, Miami's Al Golden, North Carolina's Larry Fedora, Maryland's Randy Edsall, Florida State's Jimbo Fisher -- prove sage.
+Moreover, there’s little the conference can do, other than win and hope that recent coaching hires -- Virginia's Mike London, Miami's Al Golden, North Carolina's Larry Fedora, Maryland's Randy Edsall, Florida State's Jimbo Fisher -- prove sage.